Whiteface (performance): Comparison to blackface

 Blackface is widely considered racist due to its traceable racial links to slavery and racial segregation.
 For this reason, blackface is heavily condemned in modern art forms, while whiteface is occasionally employed in modern times, usually in a comedic context.
-Those who defend it as art differentiate it from blackface, often arguing that whiteface does not draw on a legacy of racism in the way that blackface does, hence argue that the intended satire of white lifestyles is not racist.
-Critics of whiteface condemn it for being hypocritical or a double standard.
+Those who defend it as art differentiate it from blackface, often arguing that whiteface does not draw on a legacy of racism in the way that blackface does, hence arguing that the intended satire of white lifestyles is not racist.